-They all used to come here – from Napoleon III to Frank Sinatra.
-Biarritz used to be the Monte Carlo of the Atlantic coast.
-The glamour has faded, but thanks to windsurfing and other water sports, the city has rejuvenated.
-It is now the perfect destination for a relaxing weekend break, complete with some of the best food around.
-There is no need to rush in Biarritz.
-The city is fairly small, and you can easily see everything there is to see even during a short visit.
-One thing worth setting aside time for is the morning market in Les Halles.
-Try the city’s own mamia, fresh curd sheep’s milk.
+They all used to come here, from Napoleon III to Frank Sinatra – Biarritz used to be the Monte Carlo of the Atlantic coast but with the time, the glamour faded.
+Thanks to windsurfing and other water sports, however, the city has rejuvenated.
+It now is the perfect destination for a relaxing weekend break, completed by some of the best food around.
+And there is no need to rush: the city is fairly small and you can easily see everything around, even during a short visit.
+One thing worth to set aside time for is the morning market in Les Halles: try the city’s own mamia, fresh curd sheep’s milk.

 Bonifacio is on the extreme south of Corsica, only a few kilometres from Italy.
 This beautiful city is full of secrets and of history.
 You will be surprised by the extreme bright colours.
 The shining sea and the "maquis", as well as the fierce white limestone, give an impression of wildness.
 Nature is luxurious and you will see thousands of fish swimming around you.
 The warmth of the climate is also the warmth of the inhabitants.
 As thousands of visitors every year, you will definitively want to come back!